Dinner, supper or tea time (or whatever you call it!) is the start of your toddler’s bedtime routine…

 How Long After Lunch Should A Toddler Eat Dinner?

-Therefore, lunch would be served around 12.30pm to 1pm.
+So by working backwards, lunch would be served around 12.30pm to 1pm.

 What Is My Toddler’s Ideal Dinner Time?